Kari-Genomics-Lab/kari-genomics-lab.github.io/_pages/about.md

 Welcome to the Kari Genomics Lab website!

-Our website is still under development, for more information about specific projects, please visit our [github page](https://github.com/Kari-Genomics-Lab/).
+Our website is still under development.
+For more information about specific projects, please visit our [github page](https://github.com/Kari-Genomics-Lab/).
 You can also visit my [personal website](https://cs.uwaterloo.ca/~lila/) for more information.